Annapurna Circuit Trek Cost: How much does it cost?

-Guides and porter are easily available for this trek.
-They play a very important role while trekking.
-Having a licensed guide means you will have a safe and relaxing trekking experience.
-An experienced guides know the safe route and also helps us find accommodations at a cheaper cost.
+Guides and porter are readily available for this trek.
+They play a vital role while trekking.
+Having a licensed guide means having a safe and relaxing trekking experience.
+An experienced guide knows the safe route and helps us find accommodations at a cheaper cost.

-It is very difficult to evaluate trekking equipment cost as it differs from person to person.
+It isn’t easy to evaluate trekking equipment costs as it differs from person to person.
 It also depends on how much equipment you already have and how much you are willing to buy or rent.

-For those, who don’t trek in a regular basis, you should consider renting the trekking equipment as it may not be of much use later.
-It will help to minize you trekking cost.
+It would help if you considered renting the trekking equipment for those who don’t regularly trek as it may not be helpful later.
+It will help to minimize your trekking cost.

-You can easily rent the trekking gear and equipment from Thamel of from Pokhara.
+You can easily rent the trekking gear and equipment from Thamel from Pokhara.

-You will need various gear and equipment for Annapurna Circuit trek.
-Some of the basic item on Annapurna Circuit Trek packing list are
+You will need various gear and equipment for the Annapurna Circuit trek.
+Some of the essential items on the Annapurna Circuit Trek packing list are

 - A warm sleeping bag